VIS4ROB-lab/voxfield/README.md

 wget http://robotics.ethz.ch/~asl-datasets/iros_2017_voxblox/data.bag
 wget http://robotics.ethz.ch/~asl-datasets/iros_2017_voxblox/voxblox_cow_extras.zip
 ```
-2. Set the bag file path in the launch files `./voxblox_ros/launch/voxfield_launch/cow_voxfield.launch` to the path storing the Cow & Lady bag file.
+2. Set the `bag_file` path in the launch files `./voxblox_ros/launch/voxfield_launch/cow_voxfield.launch` to the path storing the Cow & Lady bag file.
 3. Run Voxfield mapping on the Cow & Lady dataset:
 ```
 roslaunch voxblox_ros cow_voxfield.launch
 ```
-4. For the comparison with other methods (Voxblox, FIESTA, EDT), set the bag file path in the corresponding launch file and launch it.
+4. For the comparison with other methods (Voxblox, FIESTA, EDT), set the `bag_file` path in the corresponding launch file (such as `cow_voxblox.launch`) and launch it.
-To change the mapping and visualization parameters such as voxel size, configure the file `./voxblox_ros/cfg/param/cow_param.launch`.
+To change the mapping and visualization parameters such as voxel size and truncation distance, please configure the file `./voxblox_ros/cfg/param/cow_param.yaml`.

 ### Run on the KITTI dataset